sakram80/GetAndCleanProject/codeBook.md

 Mean frequency of magnitude of all observations in frequency domain of body body gyropscope signal Jerk.
 Magnitude is calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

+Internal Variables of Code:
+1. Subject_train:
+subject train variable.
+2. x_train:
+actual train data into script.
+3. y_train:
+activities train data variable.
+4. subject_test
+subject test variable.
+5. x_test
+actual test data into script.
+6. y_test
+activities test data variable.
+7. testData
+column joined data of test variables.
+8. trainData
+column joined data of train variables.
+9. finalData
+finalData produced by joining in rows, then given proper column names are assigned, and then merged with activities.
+10. acitvities_label
+labels of activities for example WALKING.
+11. tidyData
+final tidyData with mean of each activity for each subject.

+output.txt:
+output.txt contains output generated from tidyData variable.
+Each column is tab separated.